lanyunzhu99/Learning-Statistical-Texture-for-Semantic-Segmentation/README.md

 # Learning-Statistical-Texture-for-Semantic-Segmentation (CVPR 2021)
 This is the official Pytorch implementation of "Learning-Statistical-Texture-for-Semantic-Segmentation". [[Paper]](https://arxiv.org/pdf/2103.04133.pdf)

-We have only released the code of model, more trainig codes will be released soon.
+We have only released the code of model, more training codes will be released soon.

 ## Citation
 If you find the code helpful in your research or work, please cite the following papers.